Skip to main content

 The "Blitz" against Britain begins

-The Blitz was a German bombing campaign against the United Kingdom in 1940 and 1941, during the Second World War.
+The Blitz began at about 4:00 in the afternoon and was a German bombing campaign against England in 1940 and 1941, during the Second World War.
 The term was first used by the British press and originated from the term Blitzkrieg, the German word for 'lightning war'.
 It lasted until May 11, 1941

 Timeline of 1941